Alberta Car Seat Laws Explained

 When Can a Child Sit in the Front Seat in Alberta?

 A child can sit up front in Alberta if they can fit in a seat belt safely on their own.
 Alberta car seat laws don’t say when the front seat can be occupied by children.
-This means there is no minimum children’s height and weight to sit in the front seat in Alberta.
+Alberta law does not specify a minimum age, height, or weight for sitting in the front seat, but safety experts strongly recommend children under 13 sit in the back due to airbag risks.

 Most provinces allow children to sit in the front seat, but some rules may differ.
 Learn more in our article covering whether children can sit in the front seat in Ontario.